โš–๏ธ

 1. Direct Answer: How the Two Medications Differ

 Both are once-weekly subcutaneous injections in the GLP-1 receptor agonist class.
-SEMAGLUTIDE (Novo Nordisk; Wegovy for chronic weight management, Ozempic for type 2 diabetes) is a single GLP-1 receptor agonist available in 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, 2.4 mg weekly doses.
-Standard titration takes ~16 weeks from start to maintenance dose.
-TIRZEPATIDE (Eli Lilly; Zepbound for chronic weight management, Mounjaro for type 2 diabetes) is a dual GLP-1/GIP receptor agonist available in 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, 15 mg weekly doses.
-Standard titration takes ~20 weeks from start to maintenance.
-Tirzepatide has shown higher average weight loss in head-to-head studies (SURPASS, SURMOUNT trials) but with similar side effect profiles.
+SEMAGLUTIDE (Novo Nordisk; Wegovy for chronic weight management, Ozempic for type 2 diabetes) is a single GLP-1 receptor agonist, titrated upward in steps over the first months of treatment.
+TIRZEPATIDE (Eli Lilly; Zepbound for chronic weight management, Mounjaro for type 2 diabetes) is a dual GLP-1/GIP receptor agonist with a wider dose range and more titration steps.
+The specific doses and timing for either are set by the product label and your prescriber.
+Tirzepatide has shown higher average weight loss in head-to-head studies (SURPASS, SURMOUNT trials) but with similar side-effect profiles.
 Always consult your prescriber for medication choice.
 This content is for educational and tracking purposes only and does not constitute medical advice.

 Key Points